RallyTechServices/field-editors-by-portfolio-item/README.md

 ![ScreenShot](/images/field-editors-by-portfolio-item-settings.png)

 #### Type of Timebox
 Options are:
  - Date (custom start to end dates)
  - Release

+ #### Caveats
+ If a field name is changed, it is possible that the search will not find changes to it that happened before the change.

 #### Use Individual Item Picker
  Determines whether or not to allow for selection of a portfolio item or a record type.
 The default is to select a record type.

 ## Development Notes
 Note that this scans revision history because lookback doesn't hold information about text fields.
+The app first gathers the items that are appropriate then sends further calls to ask for rev histories for each item that have the associated field in the description.

 This is an example of using parallel chunking -- splitting the query into smaller bits that can be run in parallel.
 (When 2500 items are found and we query for all of their revision histories in a giant OR statement, we sometimes get "communications failure".)

+To further help performance, if the start date is chosen, the app will only find items that have a last update date greater than or equal to the start date.
+Otherwise, it finds all items (or all items in the same release) AND then applies the rev history logic.

 ### First Load